Updated 2025 Cap Casualty Candidates For All 32 Teams

 Jacksonville Jaguars

-Baalke has leaned hard on free agency to build this Jaguars team and as a result there are a lot of players with guaranteed money in 2025 who will be difficult to cut.
-But there are outs for notable players like Kirk and Engram, both of whom are finishing the season on injured reserve.
+But there are outs for notable players like Kirk and Engram, who both finished the season on injured reserve.
 Kirk broke his collarbone and Engram needed surgery on his shoulder.
 The former is 28 while the latter is 30, but the Jaguars can save a lot more by cutting Kirk than they can Engram.
-Ultimately the next coach and front office will determine if these two fit into their plans for the roster and scheme.
+The cash savings would be valuable but some kind of reworked deal to keep weapons around QB Trevor Lawrence could also make sense.

 Cutting Darby and Wingard wouldnโ€™t save nearly as much and both players are making a low enough salary that they could stick as contributors.
 The determining factor will be whether the new defensive staff sees them as fits for what they want to do.
-As for Reynolds, he was claimed off waivers from the Broncos and has no guarantees.
-He could be back but likely for closer to a league minimum deal.
+Same on offense with Duvernay, who was signed more for his return skills.

 New York Jets

 Mosley is a team captain and has $4.25 million of his $8.25 million 2025 salary guaranteed.
-But heโ€™s been out with a neck injury and is turning 33.
-The time for the Jets to move on might be now, and they can use their second June 1 designation to let Mosley go.
+But he missed major time with a neck injury and is turning 33.
+The time for the Jets to move on might be now, and they can use their second June 1 designation to massage his $16.4 million dead cap hit.

-The Jets would have cut Lazard this past offseason had his salary not been guaranteed, and with Rodgers likely gone, thereโ€™s even less reason for them to hold on.
-Zuerlein pushed through a rough patch in the middle of this season and has been better but heโ€™s due over $4 million at the age of 38 in 2025.
+Zuerlein pushed through a rough patch in the middle of this season but heโ€™s due over $4 million at the age of 38 in 2025.
 Heโ€™s one of many, many veteran kickers who will get competition this offseason.

 Detroit Lions

-The Lions are actually in a great position for 2025, ranking in the top 10 in effective cap space per Over The Cap despite shelling out big bucks this past offseason to QB Jared Goff, WR Amon-Ra St. Brown, RT Penei Sewell and DT Alim McNeill, among others.
+The Lions are actually in a great position for 2025, ranking inside the top 10 in effective cap space per Over The Cap despite shelling out big bucks this past offseason to QB Jared Goff, WR Amon-Ra St. Brown, RT Penei Sewell and DT Alim McNeill, among others.
 So they donโ€™t need to make any cuts to free space.
 The players listed here are listed because the Lions could get notable savings by cutting them, not because they will pull the trigger.

-Anzalone, Robertson and Raymond are more like glue guys instead of impact starters but none of them are making a salary thatโ€™s out of line with their current production.
+Anzalone, Robertson and Raymond are glue guys more than impact starters but none are making a salary too out of line with their production.
 All three should feel great about their status going into the offseason.

 Green Bay Packers

-Like the rest of the NFC North, Green Bay is in a great position financially for 2025 with the 11th-most projected effective cap space in the league per Over The Cap.
-The only real contract of note for them to address is Alexander.
-A healthy Alexander is still one of the best cornerbacks in football but heโ€™s been limited to just 14 games over the past two seasons.
+Like the rest of the NFC North, Green Bay is in a good position financially per Over The Capโ€˜s projected effective cap space.
+The only real contract of note to address is Alexander.
+A healthy Alexander might still be a top cornerback but heโ€™s been limited to just 14 games over the past two seasons.
 He turns 28 next year, which isnโ€™t the dreaded 30 for cornerbacks but is ominously close, and is due $17.5 million in cash.
+At this point, the signs seem to be pointing toward Alexander playing elsewhere.

 Carolina Panthers

-The Panthers donโ€™t have nearly the amount of cap space youโ€™d expect for a team lacking as much talent as they do.
+The Panthers donโ€™t have nearly the amount of cap space youโ€™d expect for a team in their position.
 They donโ€™t even have a high-priced quarterback deal gobbling up space, with former No. 1 pick Bryce Young making about $8.5 million a year on his deal.
-Carolinaโ€™s been active the past two years in free agency to try and fill out the roster and the bulk of their space is dedicated to those deals.
-The team has had to guarantee money into the second year of a lot of contracts to lure players, and fortunately for GM Dan Morgan, his hit rate is looking better than his predecessor.
+Carolinaโ€™s been active the past two years in free agency to try and fill out the roster and has had to guarantee money into the second year of a lot of contracts to lure players โ€” many of whom were misses

-Clowney and Wonnum were both signed as Carolina rebuilt its edge rusher room nearly from scratch following the trade of DE Brian Burns to the Giants.
+Clowney and Wonnum were signed as Carolina rebuilt its edge rusher room nearly from scratch following the trade of DE Brian Burns to the Giants.
 Both players have been solid when they have been on the field, which took a while for Wonnum due to complications from a torn quad that ended his 2023 season.
-I donโ€™t see the Panthers wanting to take a step back here even if theyโ€™ll almost certainly add to the room, and neither Clowney nor Wonnum are making salaries out of line with the market.
+The Panthers wonโ€™t want to regress here even if theyโ€™ll certainly add to the room, and neither Clowney nor Wonnum are making salaries out of line with the market.

 Jackson was benched after missing significant time with a hamstring injury.
 He has $1 million already guaranteed in 2025 but that might not be enough to save him from being cut.